 Once everything's been captured, hit "View Summary | Next" (blue button, top right).
 Fear not, you can always return to this page to make changes!

-Over here at Payroll > Payroll Settings > Month Total, if you are not processing payroll for Singapore companies, you can export bank file and upload to your corporate bank account.
+At Payroll > Payroll Settings > Month Total, if you are not processing payroll for Singapore companies, you can export bank file and upload to your corporate bank account.

 For Singapore companies, please follow these steps: